howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 ### Finding a common parts

-If you will see once again to the code, you will find out the parts that are very similar.
+As you can see parts that are very similar.
 Like `HasId` for all three types:

 ```scala
 implicit val linkHasId = HasId[Link, Int](_.id)